 The 105-foot Hannah Covered Bridge was built in 1936.
-Named after a pioneer John Joseph Hannah who came to Oregon in 1853 and settled between Thomas and Bilyeu Creeks.
+It was named after a pioneer John Joseph Hannah who came to Oregon in 1853 and settled between Thomas and Bilyeu Creeks.

 The bridge carries Camp Morrison Road across and it is open to one-lane vehicle traffic.
 There are two more covered bridges over the Thomas Creek – Gilkey and Shimanek Bridges, constructed in 1939 and 1966 respectively.

 The Hannah is one of the six covered bridges of the scenic Covered Bridges Tour Route in the Scio-Stayton-Jordan area.
 The bridge was added to the National Register of Historic Places in 1979.

 The Thomas Creek below the Hannah Covered Bridge is a deep and enjoyable spot for those who like fishing and swimming.

-In the summer months, when the level of water is low, this section of the creek is calm offering swimming and wading in the clear water.
+In the summer months when the level of water is low, this section of the creek is calm, offering refreshing swimming and wading in the clear water.
 There are shallow and deep spots.

-The Thomas Creek at the Hannah Bridge is an idyllic setting with huge bedrock on the one side of the stream in the tree shadow providing a great view of the river and historic covered bridge.
-The opposite side has a pebble beach and adjacent to the private land.
+The Thomas Creek at the Hannah Bridge is an idyllic setting with huge bedrock on one side of the stream in the tree shadow providing a great view of the river and historic covered bridge.
+The opposite side has a pebble beach and it is adjacent to private land.

 The Thomas Creek has populations of smallmouth bass, crappie, yellow perch, cutthroat and rainbow trout.
 Also, there are small runs of Chinook salmon and steelhead.

 Hannah Covered Bridge | General Description